NEUROIMAGING / DSA

 Digital subtraction angiography (DSA)

-- Digital subtraction angiography (DSA) is a fluoroscopic technique used for visualizing the vascular system.
-Structures such as bones are digitally subtracted from the image, which allows a better depiction of the blood vessels
+- Digital subtraction angiography (DSA) is a fluoroscopic technique used to visualize the vascular system.
+Structures such as bone are digitally subtracted from the image, allowing for a better visualization of the blood vessels

-- Seldinger method is used for access to the vessels
+- the Seldinger method is used to access the vessels

 - the vessel is punctured with a hollow needle

-- a soft curved tip guidewire is inserted through the needle and positioned into the vessel lumen
+- a curved, soft-tip guidewire is inserted through the needle and positioned in the vessel lumen

 - a guidewire is held while the needle is carefully removed